 Our lawyers have a great wealth of experience in dealing with many types of dispute resolution matters (e.g., litigation, arbitration, mediation and other proceedings) between parties located in Japan and overseas.
 Our particular strength lies in handling large-scale disputes involving claims for damages that exceed billions of yen and in handling complex disputes that require highly specialized knowledge.
 We have been able to achieve favorable results for our clients in most cases due to the skill-level of our lawyers in the three abilities mentioned above (i.e., (i) discovery and selection of beneficial evidence; (ii) analysis of relevant law and precedents and creation of refined and persuasive arguments that are easily understood by the decision maker and (iii) the effective presentation of the evidence (e.g., examination of witnesses) and arguments to the decision maker).
 Where possible, we often undertake pre-trial measures, such as provisional seizure, to rapidly achieve the best results for our client without having to go through full trial.
 Our lawyers work directly and proactively with our clients to find the most effective way to resolve the matter in a manner that benefits the client.

-We have considerable experience in lawsuits and provisional dispositions in a wide range of dispute types as specified below.
+We have considerable experience in resolving disputes (through litigation, provisional dispositions, arbitrations, etc.) in a wide range of practice areas, some of which are as follows: